-THE ENVIRONMENTAL MUSIC PRIZE IS A NEW $20,000 PRIZE WHICH AMPLIFIES THE VOICES OF ARTISTS WHO INSPIRE ACTION FOR CLIMATE AND CONSERVATION.
+THE ENVIRONMENTAL MUSIC PRIZE IS A NEW $20,000 PRIZE THAT AMPLIFIES THE VOICES OF ARTISTS WHO INSPIRE ACTION FOR CLIMATE AND CONSERVATION.

 Launched in November 2021 during the U.N.
 Climate Summit (COP26), it aims to recognise and reward artists who create exceptional music videos that celebrate the beauty of nature and our connection to it.